 Thus, Brahman’s very reality secures the infinite positive qualities and states to have their existence.
-Brahman is everywhere, present everywhere, in the realm of materiality, penetrating the whole of reality as the essence that provides the structure, meaning and existence to everything, and yet, Brahman is the transcendent origin of all these things.
+Brahman is everywhere, present everywhere, in the realm of materiality, penetrating the whole of reality as the essence that provides the structure, meaning, and existence to everything, and yet, Brahman is the transcendent origin of all these things.

 Vedic scriptures describe Brahman as nameless, formless, changeless, devoid of any action, eternal, all-pervasive, free from all contamination, pure consciousness, full of bliss, one, without a second.

 But, when we actually look around, we get confused to hear all these things about Brahman.
 Humans have been experiencing so much diversity, forms, actions, etc around the world for ages.
-If Everything is Brahman, or if Brahman is only the truth, or if Brahman is absolute, why so many relative things around us?
+If Everything is Brahman, or if Brahman is only the truth, or if Brahman is absolute, why are so many relative things around us?

 If nonduality is the only truth, why do all these differences exist?
 If I and you are but one, where does this sense of individuality come from?

-Those Jñānins and enlightened humans who are supposed to be self-realized and devoid of any sense of duality, won’t they react if you smile? or won’t they move when they know something is coming towards their direction to harm the physical body?
+Those Jñānins and enlightened humans who are supposed to be self-realized and devoid of any sense of duality, won’t they react if you smile? or won’t they move when they know something is coming in their direction to harm the physical body?